Living Ayurveda Internship and Programs at Banyan Farm

 Not at this time.

-13. What other expenses might I have during the internship?
+12. What other expenses might I have?

-In addition to the $500 program fee, expect to spend on the communal food fund ($150 per month), personal food (for meals and snacks that are not communal), and travel expenses (this can range to approximately $1000 depending on where you are traveling from).
+Expect to spend on the communal food fund ($200 per month), personal food (for meals and snacks that are not communal), and travel expenses (this can range to approximately $1000, depending on where you are traveling from).
+Total expenses for food and travel may be a few thousand dollars.